Breakeven in Nuclear Fusion via Electron-Free Target

+While the representative spacing of \SI{300}{\nano\metre} (corresponding to beam densities of $\sim 10^{12}$–$10^{14}\,\mathrm{cm^{-3}}$) may be optimistic for present low-energy beams, it illustrates a plausible future regime; even if the beam density is reduced to a more realistic $10^{9}$–$10^{11}\,\mathrm{cm^{-3}}$, the effective collision count increases by only about one order of magnitude, so the logarithmic factor varies merely at the $\mathcal{O}(10\%)$ level and our conclusions remain unchanged.

-Figure~\ref{fig2} also includes a third curve (red), representing the stopping power for an electron-free target \( \frac{dE_{\mathrm{eft}}}{dx} \), where the absence of electrons reduces energy loss by roughly three orders of magnitude (about 1000–2000), rather than the full mass ratio of 5500, due to the logarithmic dependence in the Bethe–Bloch term.
-Across the relevant energy range, the ratio \( \frac{dE_{\mathrm{gen}}}{dx} \) to \( \frac{dE_{\mathrm{eft}}}{dx} \) exceeds unity by a factor of 3-10 under idealized electron‑free conditions, suggesting that the breakeven criterion \( R(E)>1 \) could be met.
+Figure~\ref{fig:dedx} quantitatively illustrates the consequences of the stopping prescription discussed above, while keeping the fusion cross sections and energy-loss inputs fixed.
+It also includes a third curve (red), representing the stopping power for an electron-free target $\dv*{E_{\mathrm{eft}}}{x}$.
+Naively, one might expect the suppression to approach the full electron-to-ion mass ratio of about 5500.
+In practice, however, the absence of electrons reduces the energy loss by roughly three orders of magnitude (about 1000-2000), due to the logarithmic $\ln(T_{\max}/T_{\min})$ dependence of the Bethe-–Bloch stopping power.
+In electron-free targets, $T_{\max}/T_{\min}$ expands to $\sim 10^{9}$–$10^{11}$ from the $\sim10^{3}$–$10^{4}$ range characteristic of conventional targets, since the ionization (binding-energy) threshold that limits $T_{\min}$ in atomic matter is absent and the cutoff is set instead by the inter-particle spacing of the beam.
+The logarithmic $\ln(T_{\max}/T_{\min})$ dependence then compresses this vast increase to a factor of only a few, resulting in an effective reduction factor of 1000-2000 rather than the full mass ratio of 5500.

+Across the relevant energy range, the ratio $\dv*{E_{\mathrm{gen}}}{x}$ to $\dv*{E_{\mathrm{eft}}}{x}$ exceeds unity by a factor of 3--10 under idealized electron-free conditions, suggesting that the breakeven criterion $R(E)>1$ could be met.
 This represents a significant improvement over conventional targets, where energy loss dominated, while accurate evaluation of residual stopping power, which varies with experimental conditions, remains essential for system design.
-Our approach provides an alternative pathway that avoids reliance on high-temperature plasma confinement, which could simplify reactor design and reduce material constraints.
-Nonetheless, realizing high-density electron-free targets and ensuring beam stability remain significant challenges.
+Here, we stress that the local breakeven condition $R(E)>1$ does not depend on the target density (the density cancels in Eq.~(1)), whereas practical power production hinges on achieving sufficient power density, and thus on raising both target and beam densities.
+Ion-only confinement in controlled laboratory settings demonstrates that electron-free ionic configurations are not purely hypothetical.
+For intuition, collider‑style pure ion beams in storage rings provide another familiar context in which fully stripped ion beams are routinely handled at high phase‑space densities.